SpaceG/spaceg.github.io/_posts/2015-04-11-ui-ux-testing-start-up-and-hacker-camps-springtime-launching.markdown

 <h2 class="section-heading">And Here we Go. - In few Days!</h2>

 <strong>Start Up - Current Streak</strong> This week we start with the UI / UX Interface Testing.
 We look much on the design and user-friendliness.
 Of course also includes the browser testing.
 I will soon give out a Contact-Form where several Developers can contact US.
 We want do things that have never been done before.
+Now, you can contact me [@LucasGatsas](https://www.twitter.com/lucasgatsas) .

 <h2 class="section-heading"><strong>Work Streak</strong></h2>